 List of Hockey Skills

-Hockey is a sport very similar to soccer in many ways.
-The unique aspect of hockey is that it takes place on an ice rink, forcing players to know how to skate.
-It also uses the most unique types of equipment when it comes to professional sports.
+Hockey is a unique sport that takes place on an ice rink, forcing players to know how to skate.
+It also uses specialized equipment and padding compared to other professional sports.
 The list below will show the most basic skills needed in order to become a good hockey player.

 Passing in hockey is important because you are not always passing to a physical player.
-Sometimes you have to pass the puck against the boards or lead it in front of your teammate on the other side of the ice so that the opponent cannot reach it.
+Sometimes you have to indirectly pass the puck against the boards or lead it in front of your teammate on the other side of the ice so that the opponent cannot reach it.
 There are two main types of passes; a regular pass and a saucer pass.
 A regular pass will stay on the ice, while a saucer pass is elevated to avoid obstacles such as opponents’ sticks and bodies.
 It is important to be proficient in both in order to play hockey well.

 This skill is the most important to hockey besides knowing how to skate.
-Being a good shooter will help your team win because you need goals to win a game of hockey.
-There are three key kinds of shots in hockey: a wrist shot, a slapshot, and a one-timer.
-A one-timer is when you shoot the puck directly off of a pass without even controlling it, your first contact with the puck is with the slapshot motion.
+Being a good shooter will help your team win because scoring goals is the only way to win a game of hockey.
+Three of the most important kinds of shots in hockey are the wrist shot, slapshot, and one-timer.
+A one-timer is when you shoot the puck directly off of a pass without even controlling it; your first contact with the puck is with the slapshot motion.

-This is important in order to protect the puck from opponents.
+Stickhandling is important in order to protect the puck from opponents.
 To be a good stickhandler means that you can weave in and out of defenders without losing control of the puck.
 Stickhandling includes using dekes, which are special moves designed to escape defenders.
 Some players have dekes named after them because they created and perfected that move, such as “The Datsyuk,” named after Red Wings legendary stickhandler Pavel Datsyuk.

 This skill is good to have because it will help you stay in the action throughout the game.
 Pushing off is the ability to gain speed fast after making a quick stop.
-This allows you to make plays all over the ice without messing up your role.
+This allows you to make plays all over the ice without throwing yourself out of position.
 If you forget to push off, you might be the one to blame for a breakaway chance.